Queen Street massacre: Coronial enquiry

 Officer worker Tony Gioia told the inquest he tackled Vitkovic, having just witnessed a co-worker being shot dead at point-blank range.
 Gioia believed he would be the next victim once Vitkovic turned around and saw him.
 Gioia said during the scuffle, Vitkovic lunged for the window and struggled to get out, until he was hanging from the ledge with Gioia holding Vitkovic by the ankles.
-Despite others helping to restrain Vitkovic, he struggled free and fell to the street.
+Despite others helping to restrain Vitkovic, he broke free and fell to the street to his death.
 A woman in an adjacent office building told the inquest she believed she saw a man in a blue jumper throw the man onto the balcony, and then push him out when he moved back to the window.
 Under cross examination, she incorrectly identified this as occurring on the building's 10th floor, not the 11th, and stated that her building was 80 m from the Australia Post building.

 The counsel assisting the coroner, Julian Leckie, judged that this witness was "honest but mistaken".
 He said that photographs showed Gioia was not wearing a blue sweater on the day.
 Evidence showed that Vitkovic tried to jump and others tried to prevent this.
 Leckie also concluded that Rodney Brown would have died from his wounds no matter what was done.

-The psychologist in charge of the team counselling workers and their families said the video of Vitkovic firing his gun on the 5th floor should not be made public as it would cause significant distress to those being counselled.
+The psychologist in charge of the team counselling workers and their families said the video of Vitkovic shooting his gun on the 5th floor should not be made public as it would cause significant distress to those being counselled.
 He advised against publishing a still image of Vitkovic taken from the video.
 Media outlets had requested copies of the video.
 The coroner, Hal Hallenstein, said the material presented at the inquest was public and had to be presented in a public way.
 A pathologist told the inquest that he found no legal or illegal drugs or alcohol in Vitkovic's system.
 He also said that Vitkovic was killed instantly from multiple injuries consistent with falling from a great height.